framefactory/ff-core/README.md

 - Utilities for handling objects (cloning, inheritance, mixin, type checking, etc.)
 - Publisher base class for event broadcasting
 - Dynamic type registration
 - Rich color type with support for RGB and HSV with alpha channel.
-Converts to/from web color strings and float arrays (WebGL).
+Converts to/from web color strings and float arrays (WebGL/WebGPU).
 - Core math utilities
 - Generators for unique ids
 - Linear algebra types for graphics (vectors and matrices)